Pagliacci Pizza

+Pagliacci Pizza is a Seattle-based pizza chain.
+It has 26 locations in King County and Snohomish counties, primarily in the city of Seattle.

-Pagliacci Pizza is a Seattle-based restaurant chain.
-The first Pagliacci Pizza location opened on February 19, 1979, at 4529 University Ave NE in Seattle's University District.
+The first Pagliacci Pizza location opened on February 19, 1979, at 4529 University Way in Seattle's University District.
 Over the years, this location underwent many face-lifts and remodeling changes until that location's closure in July 2018.

-Since the original pizzeria opened, Pagliacci Pizza has grown to 25 locations across the greater Seattle and Bellevue area, most of which offer delivery, sit-down dining and pizza by the slice bars.
+The chain offers delivery, sit-down dining, and pizza by the slice bars.
 An interior decor staple for the local chain is Italian-language movie posters.
 On November 1, 2012, Pagliacci Pizza opened Seattle's first stand-alone LEED-certified pizzeria in the Madison Park neighborhood.

 Social presence

 In recent years, Pagliacci Pizza has made an effort to be more eco-friendly, using compostable boxes and packaging, and purchasing green-power offsets from Seattle City Light and Puget Sound Energy.
 Since 2011, Pagliacci Pizza's boxes have been made using materials from Forest Stewardship Council-certified local forests and post-consumer recycled fiber.
 The chain's Wallingford, Madison Park and Old Bellevue locations were built using sustainably-sourced materials.